ritikjaiswal31/Coding-Repository/README.md

-## LeetCode Practice Repository
+## Coding Repository
-Welcome to my LeetCode Practice Repository!
+Welcome to my Coding Repository!
 This repository is dedicated to cataloging my solutions to various LeetCode problems, including daily challenges from the "Problem of the Day" series.

 ## Purpose
 The primary aim of this repository is to track my journey of solving algorithmic problems on LeetCode.
 I aim to hone my problem-solving skills, improve my understanding of algorithms and data structures, and foster a collaborative environment where solutions can be shared and discussed.